ATTENTION COLLEGE INTERNSHIP APPLICANTS!

 Internships at MTC provide students with the opportunity to gain professional work experience in transportation planning, finance and operational projects.
-Internships are all located in Oakland, California, and are generally full-time from June through September (if available, Internships may be extended on a part-time basis through December).
+College internships are all located in San Francisco, California, and are generally full-time from June through September (if available, internships may be extended on a part-time basis through December).

-The internship may be in the following sections: Legislation and Public Affairs, Planning, Programming and Allocations, Traveler Coordination and Information, Highway and Arterial Operations, and Bridge Oversight and Operations.
+The internship may be in the following sections: Legislation and Public Affairs, Planning, Programming and Allocations, Electronic Payments, Operations, Finance and Technology Services.

 To qualify for an MTC internship, students must be enrolled at least part-time in a four-year undergraduate or graduate level curriculum.
 Individuals who have already graduated may be considered up to six (6) months post-graduation.
 MTC prefers students in the fields of: Transportation Planning, Transportation Engineering, City and Regional Planning, Public Policy, Public Administration, Urban Studies, and Public Finance.
 Other closely related fields will be considered.